 Labor is the complete process of childbirth.
 Labor starts with the contraction of the uterus, which is the main reason for expecting moms to begin feeling the pain.
 So, pain is usually the most prominent sign of labor.
 Then comes the cervical dilation stage, which ends with the baby's delivery.
 By this time, you should be ready with your hospital bag and ready to rush to the hospital for childbirth.

-• Strong, frequent contractions- When labor is approaching, the muscles of your uterus will start to tighten up.
-This contraction of the uterus is meant to help you push your baby out.
-The contractions will become stronger, and the time between each contraction will decrease as childbirth approaches.
+• Strong, frequent contractions- The early signs of labor include silent labor signs, such as solid and regular contractions.
+The uterus muscles will start to tighten up, and the contractions will become stronger and closer together as childbirth approaches.
 If you're unsure whether these are signs of going into labor, ask yourself these questions:

-If your contractions are strong, lasting between 30 – 70 seconds, and are 5 – 10 minutes apart, this indicates active labor symptoms, and you are about to deliver.
+If your contractions or silent labor signs are strong, lasting between 30 – 70 seconds, and are 5 – 10 minutes apart, this indicates active labor symptoms, and you are about to deliver.

 • Bloody show – If you have brownish or reddish mucus discharge, your mucus plug is out, and you are in labor.
 This is known as a blood show.